Voltage: 230V, Frequency: 50Hz

 Health & Fitness

-As with travelling to other parts of Asia, you need to take precautions when visiting Burma.
-Mosquito-borne diseases such as malaria, dengue fever and Japanese encephalitis are endemic in Burma.
+As with travelling to other parts of Asia, you need to take precautions when visiting Myanmar.
+Mosquito-borne diseases such as malaria, dengue fever and Japanese encephalitis are endemic in Myanmar.
 You should talk to your doctor about prophylaxis, and ensure you bring clothing that covers your arms and legs as well as a good quality repellent.
 Some other diseases known to exist in Burma include hepatitis A and B, tetanus, typhoid, tuberculosis, diphtheria, rabies and HIV/AIDS.
 We strongly recommend you consult your doctor with regards to vaccinations and up-to-date health advice at least a month before you depart.

 Medical facilities outside Yangon are extremely limited.
 In the event that you require any surgical treatment, you will likely need to be evacuated to Bangkok.